-Prior to enrolling at the Institution, all applicants are encouraged to explore the availability of financial aid funding through state and federal agencies.
-Financial aid information and application assistance are provided by the Institution's Student Finance Office to help each student and their family clearly understand their financial situation before entering into a contractual agreement.
-The Institution is approved for the following loans and grants:
+Prior to enrolling at the School, all applicants are encouraged to explore the availability of financial aid funding through state and federal agencies.
+Financial aid information and application assistance are provided by the School Student Finance Office to help each student and their family clearly understand their financial situation before entering into a contractual agreement.

+The School is approved for the following loans and grants: